Categorical Koszul duality: Introduction

 \subsection{Notation and conventions}

-We work in the category $\Ch$ of differential graded (dg) vector spaces over a field $\ground$; the grading is always cohomological.
+We work in the category $\Ch$ of differential graded (dg) vector spaces over a field $\ground$; the grading is always a cohomological $\mathbb Z$-grading.
 The $n$-fold shift of a graded vector space $V$ is defined as $V[n]^i= V^{i+n}$ while the element in $V[n]$ corresponding to $v\in V$ will be denoted by $s^nv$.

 The category $\Ch$ is symmetric monoidal, and monoids in it are called dg algebras.
 Similarly the category of comonoids in $\Ch$ are dg coalgebras.
 The structure theory of ungraded coalgebras generalizes in a straightforward way to the graded case and we will use results and terminology from standard reference books such as \cite{Sweedler68}.
-In particular, we will need the notion of a \emph{coradical}, or the maximal cosemisimple subcoalgebra $C_0$ of a coalgebra $C$.
-A \emph{pointed} (graded) coalgebra is a coalgebra whose simple subcoalgebras are one dimensional; furthermore a pointed (graded) coalgebra whose coradical is $1$-dimensional is called \emph{conilpotent}.
+A coalgebra is \emph{cosimple} if it has no proper subcoalgebras and \emph{cosemisimple} if it is a sum of its cosimple coalgebras.
+A \emph{coradical} of a coalgebra $C$, is the maximal cosemisimple subcoalgebra $C_0$ of $C$.
+A \emph{pointed} (graded) coalgebra is a coalgebra whose cosimple subcoalgebras are one dimensional; furthermore a pointed (graded) coalgebra whose coradical is $1$-dimensional is called \emph{conilpotent}.

 Given a dg coalgebra $C$, a left \emph{dg $C$-comodule} is a dg vector space $M$ together with a coaction map $M\to C\otimes M$ subject to the usual coassociativity and counit axioms.
 The notions of a right dg $C$-comodule and of a dg $C$-bicomodule are defined similarly.